How to Glaze Painted Furniture

 This Headband Organizer was made from scratch using scrap boards and some pretty (painted) iron hooks.

-A Gray Glazed Shelf was made from a reclaimed decorative hutch piece.
-I used the two ends to make two additional shelves to go along with this larger one.
+A Gray-Glazed Shelf was made from a reclaimed decorative hutch piece.
+I used the two ends to make two additional shelves to complement this larger one.

 I love this small Vintage Drawer Makeover.
-It was such a quick and easy project that makes me smile every time I see it.
+It was such a quick and easy project that it makes me smile whenever I see it.

-Another favorite is the Hollow Core Door Chalkboard made from a busted door I found on the side of the road.
+Another favorite is the Hollow Core Door Chalkboard, which I made from a busted door I found on the side of the road.

 This Small Jewelry Organizer was made from the skirt of a FREE side Table.
 I don’t throw anything away!